The easiest and cutest DIY Wooden Snowmen!

-Someone asked me in passing if I could make some reclaimed wooden snowmen as winter decoration.
+Someone asked me in passing if I could make a handmade wooden snowman for winter decorating.

 I’ve been meaning to create some kind of DIY wood snowman project forever!
 Give me a challenge with scrap wood and I am SO in.